D4De/caliper/README.txt

 Neither the name of Politecnico di Milano nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
 ********************************************************************************

+** Introduction:
+CALIPER v1.1 is a software framework for the lifetime reliability evaluation of N-out-of-M multicore architectures.
+A theoretical description of the implemented lifetime reliability model can be found in:
+C. Bolchini, M. Carminati, M. Gribaudo, A. MIELE: A lightweight and open-source framework for the lifetime estimation of multicore systems.
+In Proc. of IEEE International Conference on Computer Design (ICCD), Seoul, South Korea, 2014, pp. 166-172.

+If you use CALIPER in your research, we would appreciate a citation to:

+@inproceedings{ICCD2014,
+ author = {C. Bolchini and M. Carminati and M. Gribaudo and A. Miele}, title = {A lightweight and open-source framework for the lifetime estimation of multicore systems}, booktitle = {Proc.
+IEEE Intl.
+Conf.
+Computer Design - ICCD}, year = {2014}, month = {Oct.}, pages = {166--172}
+}

 ** This folder contains:
 _ this "README.txt" file
 _ a "Makefile" for the project
 _ a "src" folder where to find the source code
+_ an example of input configuration file of a 2oo3 system ("example2oo3.txt")

 ** How to compile and run CALIPER (on Linux/Mac):